 Planning your Trip

+Planning a trip can be very stressful, especially when organising travel arrangements for a large group of people or those with special considerations to take into account.
 Planning ahead and planning for a wide range of eventualities should make your trip run smoothly, but there are certain things you can do to make planning your trip easier.

 Before You Leave for the Airport